 simos - November 1, 2018 at 2:40pm

-This is what we call dictatorship :).
+This is very restrictive.
 I just can't believe what I am reading.
 Apple should have a very good reason of taking such a drastic measure.
-Making more money or having more control (in al sense) on the customer or actually both is in my opinion the real reason.
-I am growing really disappointed in the direction apple is taking.
+Making more money or having more control on the customer is in my opinion the real reason.
+I am growing really disappointed in the direction Apple is taking.
 Is it really sustainable?
-Apple does not seem to give a sh... about its customers anyway. killing the magsafe, removing very useful ports in its MacBook Pro, etc...
+They don't seem to prioritize their customers' needs, killing the MagSafe, removing useful ports in the MacBook Pro, etc.

 mrjazzman - October 7, 2018 at 4:52pm